terrarium-earth/Cognition/README.md

 This branch corresponds to the latest development build for Minecraft 1.21.1

-note: porting is not complete!!
+note: this branch is still in alpha! expect lots of bugs